oulutan/ActorConditionedAttentionMaps/README.md

 }
 ```

-The demo code achieves 16 fps through webcam using a GTX 1080Ti using multiprocessing and some other tricks.
-See the video at [real-time demo link](https://drive.google.com/open?id=1T5AJYp1cF0wLnxG8FmRjoUEGtiR7vvYh).
+The resulting model is easily transferable to other contexts.
+See the real-time demo video at [real-time demo link](https://drive.google.com/open?id=1T5AJYp1cF0wLnxG8FmRjoUEGtiR7vvYh).
 Following is a snapshot from the video.

 <img src="https://github.com/oulutan/ACAM_Demo/blob/master/github_images/lab_actions_snap.png" width="500">